jonnonz1/nz-statute-book/acts/public/2002/terrorism-suppression-act-2002.md

   (b) where a financial institution acts to freeze assets of a designated terrorist entity.
 (3) Subsection (1) does not apply—
-  (a) if the Prime Minister has, under section 11, authorised the dealing with the property; or (b) if the property concerned is the subject of a direction under section 48 and the dealing concerned forms part of the exercise by the Official Assignee of his or her powers under section 50 of the Proceeds of Crime Act 1991 (as modified and applied by section 51(a)).
+  (a) if the Prime Minister has, under section 11, authorised the dealing with the property; or (b) if the property concerned is the subject of a direction under section 48 and the dealing concerned forms part of the exercise by the Official Assignee of his or her powers under section 80 of the Criminal Proceeds (Recovery) Act 2009 (as modified and applied by section 51(a)).
 (4) A person who commits an offence against subsection (1) is liable on conviction on indictment to imprisonment for a term not exceeding 7 years.
 (5)
 (6) A reference in the definition of deal with in section 4 to the transfer of property that is a security includes a reference to a transfer of the security by way of loan, mortgage, pledge, or bailment, whether in respect of a legal or an equitable interest.